 How to Find a Raving Fan

 It’s no surprise that the average home buyer isn’t lining up to join a home builder loyalty program or "Fan Club."
 So how do you determine the best candidates for a Raving Fan Program?
 It can be as easy as asking the people within your company who know your customers the best: the folks on the front-lines who work with customers day in and day out – your Field Managers and Sales Professionals.
 They know who is excited about the process, enjoyed the experience, and is most likely to tell the world about it.
+Or you could simply look into your home buyer survey program to find those that are getting the best experience.

 Keep in mind, any new program with a new process will take time to achieve.
 So start small.
 There's no magic number here because it's entirely dependent on what size builder you are and, most importantly, how many people you can actively engage with regularly.
 Remember, not all your homeowners are good candidates for a Raving Fan.
 These are a select few individuals who are extra special.
 And to be extra special, you have to be treated as such.
 So, make sure the number you have is manageable and the enjoyable experience for these VIPs isn't sacrificed.